 The ACE process may begin or continue during the Programming Screen.
-FDOT makes the determination of designating a project to go through the ACE process in coordination with the Lead Federal Agency.
-Projects with the potential to be EISs are typically recommended.
+FDOT makes the determination of designating a project to go through the ACE process in coordination with the Lead Agency.
+Projects with the potential for multiple corridor alternatives requiring detailed analysis in PD&E are typically recommended.
 The Districts can use ACE for non-federal projects at their discretion.